samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Some modern attempts have been made to mitigate the hell we find ourselves in.
 For example Rust and Go have made attempts to standardise approaches to programming that removes the subjectivity, verbosity and complexity.

 The worst languages ever invented and the main source of hell, unfortunately are probably the most popular, namely Java and C#.
-The single worst decisions these two languages both made is:
+The worst decisions these two languages both made are:

  - Every function has to be arbitrarily tied to a containing scope
  - Class Oriented Programming, by design, forces a complex coupling of many functions
+ - Access level modifiers on functions within types.
+This is really dumb since the motivation for access level modifiers is either to protect/encapsulate state (i.e. a mutable field/variable) or to protect/encapsulate an interface (i.e. a package or module), so allowing programmers to protect/encapsulate functions of a type only gets in the way and adds absalutely nothing.

 This is perhaps why Ruby, and especially Python, is becoming increasingly popular since they allow writing functions without containing scopes.